 These measure the number of clicks that the pin received and that directed the user to the linked site.
 By clicking on the pin, the user shows interest in knowing more about its content.
 This is a good metric to measure your ROI and what’s working on the platform.
 If you notice that a pin generated a lot of clicks, look at the type of content and phrase that most caught people’s attention in your description and continue using the formats that work for your brand.

-· Demographics, Categories And Interests
+· Demographics, Categories, And Interests

-The first includes data about your audience's language, gender and country and the second what your audience likes.
+The first includes data about your audience's language, gender, and country, and the second is what your audience likes.
 If you know your audience well, it will be easier to understand what interests them and what kind of content they like to interact with.
 This way, you can adjust your Pinterest marketing strategy to the best time of the day and create specific promotions.
 For example, one of the best ways to grow on Pinterest is to give your audience what they want to see, so pay attention to this data.

 It is always good to have a game plan in place.
 A good Pinterest marketing strategy can take your account to great heights.
 This will let you leverage your account for your business' success.
-If you don't know where, how and when to start contact us.
+If you don't know where, how, and when to start contact us.
 We will guide you through your path to Pinterest success.